Expertium/expertium.github.io/RedditBot.md

 *But what if I need more data?*

 I can't get any more data...or can I?
 It's time to learn about another important concept: **data augmentation**.
-By takign the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small, minute differences.
+By taking the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small, minute differences.
 Here are some examples of what is used in computer vision tasks:

 ![Data Augmentation kitten](https://github.com/user-attachments/assets/91a05e74-918c-4255-9796-be22b9fb8aff)

 Doing this with text is, unfortunately, much harder.
 So in order to make more data, I fed the texts to ChatGPT and asked it to rephrase them.
 Of course, occasionally it would say something stupid, so I had to proofread it.

 So I ended up manually feeding it 1,272 texts and manually proofreading them (don't ask me why I can't just use their API in Python).
 This doubled the size of the dataset, from 1,272 texts to 2,544 texts.

+**But what if I need more data?**

+I can take existing texts and randomly swap two consequtive sentences.
+Example:

+'I went from having 100 reviews to having 300 reviews every day.
+I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
+I went from having 100 reviews to having 300 reviews every day.'

+I assigned a 10% probability of two consequtive sentences being swapped to every text with at least one period, question mark, or exclamation mark.
+This doubled the size of the dataset again, from 2,544 texts to 5,088 texts.

 ***BUT WHAT IF I NEED MORE DATA?!***